Offered by the Department of Computer Science

 Contact: 110 D Gates Hall, (607) 255-8720, www.cs.cornell.edu/masters

 The M.Eng. program in computer science can be started in either the fall or spring semester.
-This program is designed to develop expertise in system design and implementation in many areas of computer science, including computer networks, Internet architecture, fault-tolerant and secure systems, distributed and parallel computing, high-performance computer architecture, databases and data mining, multimedia systems, computer vision, computational tools for finance, computational biology (including genomics), software engineering, programming environments, graphics, and artificial intelligence.
+This program is designed to develop expertise in system design and implementation in many areas of computer science, including computer systems, fault-tolerant and secure systems, distributed and parallel computing, high-performance computer architecture, databases and data mining, computer vision, computational tools for finance, software engineering, graphics, artificial intelligence, machine learning, robotics and more.

 Cornell seniors may use the early admission option, which allows them to take courses toward their M.Eng.
 Degree while completing their undergraduate requirements.
 The Early Admit option can be started in either the fall or spring semester.
 It applies only to students who have 1 to 8 credits remaining to complete their undergraduate program.
 All remaining undergraduate degree requirements must be satisfied by the end of the student’s final semester as an undergraduate.

 An M.Eng. in Computer Science is also available at Cornell Tech in New York City.
 The program is similar to what is offered on the Ithaca campus except that “entrepreneurial thinking” permeates the courses and the project.
 Credits earned while participating in the Early Admit program cannot be counted towards the M.Eng. degree at Cornell Tech.
 Contact Cornell Tech for additional information, tech.cornell.edu